s-amberg/cpla/week04/README.md

+# Exercises Week 4

+Goals:

+* In this week's exercises you will implement a container with an interface stimilar to a standard container
+* You will explicitly implement the rule of five special member functions
+* You solidify the understanding of type deduction in the trivia program

-# `BoundedBuffer`
+# 1. `BoundedBuffer`

 In this exercise you will create the fundamental data structure for a `BoundedBuffer`.
 This will be an ongoing task during.
 You will add and change features step-by-step during the semester.
 After certain milestones you will hand your result in as testat exercises to be reviewed by the exercise supervisor.

-Please form groups of 2-4 students for testat hand-in:
+Please form groups of 1-3 students for testat hand-in:
 * Send an email to [Thomas Corbat](mailto:thomas.corbat@hsr.ch)
 * ***Subject***: `[CPlA-Testat-1] hsrname1 hsrname2 hsrname3 hsrname4`
 * Content: `BoundedBuffer.h`